 Omniphobic Triboelectric Nano Generators (RF-TENGs) - make use of simple embroidery and fluorinated molecules to incorporate small electronic components.
 RF-TENG technology allows you to have a remote control on you, and at the same time keep bacteria, dirt, water and stains away from the wearer.

-"Fashion has evolved tremendously in the last few centuries, but it is only today that it has begun to incorporate highly efficient devices.
-As a result, examples of smart fabrics and smart clothes are still few," says Martinez.
-"Wearing clothes that can communicate with devices is the best and most natural approach to the revolution represented by the IoT, the internet of things."
+“Fashion has evolved enormously over the past few centuries, but only today has it begun to incorporate high-efficiency devices.
+This is why there are still few examples of smart fabrics and smart clothes,” says Martinez.
+“Wearing clothes that can communicate with devices is the best and most natural approach to the revolution represented by the IoT, the internet of things.”

-The technical department of Purdue College has already patented the RF-TENG technology and now the researchers are waiting for financiers to complete the tests and market the first clothes.
+Purdue College's technical office has already patented the RF-TENG technology and now the researchers are waiting for financiers to complete the tests and market the first clothes.